jgn/stoor/README.md

-This is an example of fronting Gollum with a small Sinatra app that authorizes against GitHub.
+Stoor provides a Gollum (wiki) server with a few other bells and whistles, such as authentication against GitHub OAuth.

 ## Rationale

 In our environment, the contents of our wiki are confidential and should not be pushed up to GitHub.
 We keep the wiki on a local machine (behind a firewall), and put the wiki contents into a directory that is sync'd to box.com. (box.com is useful for confidential data, because they will sign a HIPAA BAA.)
-Meanwhile, we'd like to authorize access by some means, so we use GitHub Oauth, so that we can constrain access by GitHub Organization Team membership.
+Meanwhile, we'd like to authorize access by some means: we like GitHub Oauth, so that we can constrain access by GitHub Organization Team membership.

 ## Requirements